Here are the latest COVID-19 case numbers confirmed Tuesday in Washington

 Case rates

-For the past seven days, Washington had a case rate of 22.9 per 100,000 people.
-Six states were lower.
+For the past seven days, Washington had a case rate of 21 per 100,000 people.
+Seven states were lower.

-Rhode Island has the highest rate in the United States at 98.6.
-Hawaii is the lowest at 7.5.
+Texas has the highest rate in the United States at 71.7.
+Hawaii is the lowest at 6.3.

 Vaccine

-According to DOH, 500,105 doses of the COVID-19 vaccine have been administered in Washington.
+According to the CDC, 741,769 doses of the COVID-19 vaccine have been administered in Washington.

-As of Monday, 719,775 doses had been delivered to state providers and 124,800 had been delivered for the CDC’s long-term care vaccination program.
-Of those delivered doses, 59.2% had been administered.
+As of Tuesday, more than 1.1 million doses had been delivered to the state.

 Currently approved vaccines require two shots for maximum effectiveness.